PhilipsonChristopher/CarbonRecovery/Fig2/readme.md

 This folder contains all data, shapefiles and code for analysing the airborne LiDAR derived carbon map in Asner _et al_ (2018), and plotting associated Figure.
 For use or developements of [Figure2Code.R](https://raw.githubusercontent.com/PhilipsonChristopher/CarbonRecovery/master/Fig2/Figure2Code.R) for the figure or analysis please cite [![DOI](https://zenodo.org/badge/266838510.svg)](https://zenodo.org/badge/latestdoi/266838510)

+Any use of this data should also state : "The forest carbon map was derived from Global Airborne Observatory data of the Arizona State University's Center for Global Discovery and Conservation Science."

 ![Fig 2](https://raw.githubusercontent.com/PhilipsonChristopher/CarbonRecovery/master/Fig2/Fig2_lowRes.tiff)